devnull-cz/c-prog-lang/modules/arrays-as-function-arguments.md

 array element**.
 So, you can just declare the argument as an pointer to an element type and pass in an array name.

+The reason for this is that as C can only pass arguments by value, copying array data to function arguments would be very inefficient.

 Even if you declare a function argument as an array, **the argument is always treated as a pointer**.
 The optional array size is accepted but ignored.
 Do not use it as it is only confusing.